 Online instructors need to be first-class communicators.
-That’s because they lack the advantages that sharing the same physical space offers.
-Like the ability for non-verbal communication through eye contact or body language is limited.
+They lack the advantages of nonverbal communication and rapport that sharing the same physical space offers, so they need to compensate with sharper communication skills.

-It’s important to keep each session under three hours and to take breaks so that learners can chat or rest.
-Avoid creating lengthy sessions or condensing a course.
-Give learners time to process the information, or else they will get overwhelmed and won’t be able to retain it.
-If a training is urgent and needs to be completed fast, it’s best to look for another solution, like microlearning, whenever possible.
+It’s important to keep each session under three hours and to take breaks so learners can chat or rest.
+Avoid creating lengthy sessions packed with information.
+Give learners time to process the information so they don’t get overwhelmed and can retain what they learn.

 Part of the advantage of taking training online is that it doesn’t need to be completed in one sitting.
 People don’t have to travel, so you can spread sessions out over days or weeks as needed.